LaurenceHo/quasar-photo-albums/server/README.md

 1. DynamoDB: PutItem, DeleteItem, GetItem, Scan, Query, UpdateItem
 2. S3: PutObject, GetObject, DeleteObject, ListBucket
    Permissions for DynamoDB and S3 are required for this project.
 If you want to use other AWS services, you will need to add more permissions.
+3. Serverless deployment permission which involves with various AWS services such as CloudFormation, Lambda and LogGroup

+I'd suggest this user has admin permission, restrict it only be used in your local environment.

 ```json
 {